publishpress/publishpress.github.io/docs/interface/index.md

 ![Vertical tabs](/assets/img/interface/vertical-tabs.png)

 The HTML structure for vertical tabs is as follows along with Javascript and CSS.
-Take PublishPress Capabilities main screen as example.
+Let's take PublishPress Capabilities main screen as example.

 ```
 <div class="postbox">